-Note: You will see the message "blocked" if the IP address/port in or out is denied to the outgoing or incoming message.
+Note: You will see the message "request timed out" if the IP address/port in or out is denied to the outgoing or incoming message.

 4. When you are finished, type exit to close the Command Prompt screen.

 RVON-8 Specific Configuration